 DEI programs shouldn’t consist entirely of lunches and trainings aimed at women or spa days focused on client development.
 This tells women it is our issue, and not a systemic one.

 For every woman that you send to a leadership program, also send the men on your team to training on how to be a better inclusive leader.
 And make sure that the commitment doesn’t end when women go to trainings, it needs to be combined with sponsorship and support throughout their journeys to partner or senior leader.
-Take a broader look at your department, the pipeline to leadership, the culture, neurodiversity, and become a true leader who is the most visible advocate in your organization.
+Take a broader look at your department, the pipeline to leadership, the culture, neurodiversity, sexual orientation, etc. and become a true leader who is the most visible advocate in your organization.

 The women on your team will notice and thank you.